chandan-singh/one-on-one/README.md

 # One on One meetings

 The one-on-one meetings are vital for organizational growth.
 Many people-managers overlook the benefits of one-on-one meetings.
-One of the main reasons is, the manager uses a set of similar 3–10 questions repeatedly.
-The repetition of questions makes the meeting boring for both manager and subordinates.
+One of the main reasons is, the manager usually ask a set of similar 3–10 questions repeatedly.
+The repetition of questions makes the meeting boring for both, manager and subordinates.

-You can easily find many excellent resources and recommendations for the questions that can be used in one-on-ones.
-Here is the consolidated list of the sample questions which you can readily use in your conversations.
+The Internet has many excellent resources and recommendations for the questions that can be used in one-on-ones.
+Here is the consolidated list of the sample questions which you can readily use in your conversation.

 #### Opening Questions